monta-app/github-workflows/README.md

   trigger-staging-deploy:
     needs: monta-merge
     if: ${{ needs.monta-merge.outputs.base_branch == 'staging' }}
-    # change this to your deploy workflow
+    # Update this to your deployment workflow, and ensure it runs on workflow_call
     uses: ./.github/workflows/deploy_staging.yaml
     secrets: inherit